Sound and Vibration Basics

 Leq - Equivalent Continuous Sound Level - LAeq

-Leq is the preferred method to describe Sound Levels that vary over time, resulting in a single decibel value which takes into account the total Sound Energy over the period of time of interest..
+Leq is the preferred method to describe sound levels that vary over time, resulting in a single decibel value which takes into account the total sound energy over the period of time of interest..

-Noise levels often fluctuate over a wide range with time.
+Leq - equivalent continuous sound level : Sound levels often fluctuate over a wide range with time.
 For example in the middle of the night the level might go down as low as 30dB(A) with occasional passing vehicles of 70dB(A) or more.
 Later comes the dawn chorus followed by the general noises of the day before relative peace returns in the late evening.